Telehealth

 Telehealth EMDR sessions are designed to provide accessible therapy options for clients across Australia.
 This mode of treatment may be suitable for individuals who face challenges with physical mobility, transportation, or those who prefer the familiarity of their home environment.
 Our aim is to offer a professional and supportive therapeutic experience that adheres to the highest standards of care and confidentiality.

-Variations of EMDR: Tailoring Treatment to Individual Needs
+Variations of EMDR - Tailoring Treatment to Individual Needs

 While the standard EMDR protocol is effective for many, some clients may benefit from modified approaches.
 These variations are particularly important for individuals who may find the standard protocol overwhelming or ineffective due to the complexity of their trauma or their specific psychological needs.
 Each of these variations can be administered online via telehealth sessions.